warriorhub/warriorhub.github.io/index.md

 ---

-### Organizer Home Page Mockup
+#### Organizer Home Page Mockup

-When an organizer signs up or logs in, they can click on the “MyEvents” link in the navbar and be taken to a list of all events they have created.
+When an organizer signs up or logs in, they can click on the “Home” link in the navbar and be taken to a list of all events they have created.
 They can then have permission to add/delete/edit their events via the [Add / Delete / Edit Event Page](#Add/Delete/Edit-Event-Page-Mockup).

 ---

-### Add / Delete / Edit Event Page Mockup
+#### Add / Delete / Edit Event Page Mockup

 Once you are logged in, you can define new projects with the Edit Project page: